 Compress data before delete (this is enabled by default in the data_engine):

 If selected, compression is done on raw data and copied into historic tables before a delete is performed.
-And historic data is compressed and aggregated into Daily Data, before deleting it from the HN tables.
-This is based on the data retention settings in the data_engine.
+And historic data is compressed and aggregated into Daily Data DN tables), before deleting it from the Historical (HN) tables.
+This is based on the data retention settings you have configured in the data_engine.

 Data Maintenance activities